Before installing our infrastructure agent, make sure your system meets the requirements.

 libcap library in order to install Infrastructure.
 It's available in the official repositories of your distribution.

-Infrastructure instruments Docker containers when installed on the host server.
-Infrastructure supports Docker versions 1.12 or higher.
+The infrastructure agent instruments Docker containers when installed on the host server.
+We support Docker versions 1.12 or higher.

 CPU, memory, and disk usage